gingerchew/ginger.wtf-2024/src/posts/setting-up-agitcms-with-eleventy.md

 ### Step 1.
 Install `agitcms` with npm

-Easy enough, `npm install agitcms` or `npm i agitcms` for the true nerds out there.
+Install it like you would any other npm package, `npm install agitcms` or `npm i agitcms` for the true nerds out there.

 ### Step 2.
 Run `agitcms`